shoshievass/reopenmappingproject/README.md

 c. key global variables
-specify age cohort corresponding to 60, naics code for healthcare (due to special consideration of transmission from patients to healthcare workers),
+specify age cohort corresponding to 60, naics code for healthcare (to account for transmission from patients to healthcare workers),

 d. load and define SEIR parameters
 Load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for the model.